maRT1gaS/cloudflare-docs/content/cloudflare-one/connections/connect-apps/configuration/origins-via-cli.md

 ---
 weight: 20
 hidden: true
-title: "Legacy: configuring origins via CLI"
+title: 'Legacy: configuring origins via CLI'
 ---

 # Legacy: configuring origins via CLI

 `cloudflared` proxies traffic to local services running on your origin.
-You can configure the exact properties of each origin by adding stanzas to the [Ingress Rules](/connections/connect-apps/configuration/ingress).
+You can configure the exact properties of each origin by adding stanzas to the [Ingress Rules](/cloudflare-one/connections/connect-apps/configuration/ingress/).
 However, if you only want to proxy traffic to a single local service, you can use CLI flags instead of YAML to configure that service.

 - [`--url`](#--url)